wp-plugins/beautiful-taxonomy-filters/README.md

 == Changelog ==

+= 1.1.4 =
+* FIX: This update is a hotfix for an issue where WordPress builtin categories and tags connected to a CPT appear in the filter module.
+Since they cannot be supported at this time they should not appear at all.
+This update fixes that.
+Thanks to BlantantWeb for the notice.

 = 1.1.3 =
 * FEATURE: The filterinfo module now has the ability to show how many posts a filter has resulted in.
 There is also new filters for hooking into this.